What is a CCL?

-- The CCL for CO2 is maintained by Dr. Pieter Tans (ESRL GMD Carbon Cycle Group)
+- The CCL scale for CO2 is maintained by Dr. Pieter Tans (ESRL GMD Carbon Cycle Group)

-- The CCL for CH4 is maintained by Dr. Ed Dlugokencky (ESRL GMD Carbon Cycle Group)
+- The CCL scales for CH4 and CO are maintained by Andrew Crotwell (ESRL GMD Carbon Cycle Group)

-- The CCL for CO is maintained by Dr. Paul Novelli (ESRL GMD Carbon Cycle Group)
+- The facility for preparing whole-air reference materials is maintained by Duane Kitzis (ESRL GMD Carbon Cycle Group)

 According to recommendations by the WMO/IAEA group of experts on carbon dioxide and related tracer measurement techniques (see reference below), a CCL will: